-On foggy Maine mornings, burly lobstermen in orange Grundens haul traps from the open seas, and they're taken from the dock to Luke’s seafood processing business.
-In just hours, the frisky pinchers are steamed, picked, and individually wrapped before they’re sent south to Luke’s Lobster.
-The lobster meat is sealed in plastic bags to lock in that fresh-from-the-ocean taste and to prevent contamination.
-Each plastic bag contains a quarter-pound of pure, unadulterated lobster meat from 5 or 6 unlucky lobster claws (yep, it takes that many lobsters for each roll!).
+Each morning lobstermen haul traps from the open seas, and they're taken from the dock to Luke’s seafood company, where we steam them, pick them, and pack the meat in protective bags, then send them south to Luke’s Lobster.
+Each bag contains a quarter-pound of pure lobster meat from 5 or 6 unlucky lobster claws (yep, it takes that many lobsters for each roll!).

 the trek from Maine to our lobster shacks, the lobster meat remains in

 pristine condition, having last touched Maine air.
 And since we track it